dvinay/Spring-crash-course/Readme.md

 ## Spring Crash Course ##

- - It's a dependency Injection, Inversion of Control Desgin pattern framework
+ - Spring is a dependency Injection, Inversion of Control Desgin pattern framework

  - Spring framework is contains
  	- Core Container